Glossary of Real Estate Terms

 Assessment: An assessment is a charge for improvements made by the local government that are beneficial to adjoining property.
 Sidewalks and road work are common examples of improvements which give rise to an assessment.
 Property owners who receive a benefit from the improvement are assessed a proportional share of the cost of the improvement.

 Contract for Deed: A contract for deed allows a seller to keep legal ownership of property while the buyer uses the property and makes monthly payments until the purchase amount is paid.
+A Contract for Deed is never recommended and can cause numerous legal problems.
+The preferable route is either a seller-financed transaction, with the seller taking back a promissory note and deed of trust (mortgage), or a lease with an option to purchase.

 Deed: A deed is a document that transfers an interest in real property.
 A warranty deed is a deed in which the seller promises that the title to the land is good and complete.
 A quit claim deed transfers only the rights that the transferor has, with no promise that the transferor has full title or that there are no liens against the land.
+An easement deed is for a legal right of access to a property.

 RESPA: The Real Estate Settlement Procedures Act (RESPA) imposes obligations on mortgage lenders and other vendors involved in real estate transactions.
 Under RESPA, borrowers must receive disclosures detailing the costs associated with the transaction, copies of the lender’s servicing and escrow account practices, and a description of the relationships among the service providers to the transaction.
 Mortgage lenders must also give borrowers a fair estimate of the service charges for which he or she may be responsible.